Crime and Opioid Use

 Women who abuse Opiates are 4.7 times more likely to shoplift than non-users; men who abuse Opiates are 3.5 times as likely.

-The Importance of Drug Prevention Programs
+The Importance of Recovery Programs in Preventing Crime

 Drug law violations are the most common type of criminal violation in the U.S. Moreover, approximately half of state and federal prisoners met the Diagnostic and Statistical Manual (DSM) criteria for drug dependence or a Substance Use Disorder.
 Yet, of the individuals surveyed, less than 20% received any necessary treatment.
+This indicates a high prevalence of drug abuse and high incarceration rates caused by it, but a lack of institutions dedicated to reducing rates of addiction and recidivism.